 You can also build trust and boost conversions with certification badges

 and seals of verification such as these:

 Actually, in some instances, having a secure seal increased conversion rates by a staggering 137%.

-As mentioned before, social proof can positively impact our behavior.
+As mentioned before, social proof can positively impact our behaviour.
 People feel like there’s less risk if others are doing the same thing.
 It all comes down to human psychology.

-Another key behavior pattern that marketers have noticed is that notifications are really good at grabbing attention.
+Another key behaviour pattern that marketers have noticed is that notifications are really good at grabbing attention.
 A pop-up notification really urges us to check it out, maybe it’s something very important.